 Strategic Review of Operations: Dementia care services are offered throughout the three counties in which the company trades.
-More development of the company's compliance and staff management systems is still required but ultimately the directors believe this will yield improved management of the company's care homes.
+More development of the company's compliance and staff management systems is still required and planned for this year but ultimately the directors believe this will yield improved management of the company's care homes.